andrew-bork/Assembly/README.md

 ## Random stuff
 These are just random off projects seeing what I can do in assembly.
-Currently working on:
+Things:
-  - Console I/O (puts, printf ...)
+  - Console I/O
-  - String Operations (strncpy, concat ...)
-  - String Conversions (itoa, ftoa ...)

-## Project 1
+  - itoa